notaz/picodrive/platform/readme.txt

 1.2x
   + ISO files now can be zipped.
 Note that this causes VERY long loading times.
-  + Added data pre-buffering support, this allows to reduce frequency of short pauses in FMV games, but makes those pauses longer.
+  + Added data pre-buffering support, this allows to reduce frequency of short pauses in FMV games (caused by SD access), but makes those pauses longer.
   * Fixed PCM DMA transfers (intro FMV in Popful Mail).
   + Properly implemented "decode" data transformation (Jaguar XJ220).
   * Integrated "better sync" code into cyclone code, what made this mode much faster.
   * Fixed a bug related to game specific config saving.
+  * Frameskipper was skipping sound processing, what caused some audio desyncs.
+Fixed.

 1.201
   + Added basic cheat support (GameGenie and Genecyst patches).